Dancbeunny98/AutomaticPlayerMovementPlugin/README.md

 - The minimum height at which the player will be returned to the coordinates you specified!
 - What material will return the player to the coordinates you specified
 - Where will the player look after moving?
+- If you specify an inventory item check, teleportation will not occur!

 # Config
 ```